 Water Restrictions

 The Town of Pantego is under ⚠️water restrictions⚠️.
 Although we encourage conservation in all ways, the primary focus at this stage is to regulate outdoor watering.
-Each service address will be allowed to irrigate up to twice weekly.
+Each service address will be allowed to irrigate only once weekly.

-▪️ Residential addresses ending in an even number (0, 2, 4, 6, or 8) may water on Tuesdays and Saturdays
+▪️ Residential addresses ending in an even number (0, 2, 4, 6, or 8) may water on Saturdays

-▪️ Residential addresses ending in an odd number (1, 3, 5, 7, or 9) may water on Thursdays and Sundays
+▪️ Residential addresses ending in an odd number (1, 3, 5, 7, or 9) may water on Sundays

 ☑ Foundations may be watered for up to two hours on any day using a handheld hose, soaker hose, or drip irrigation system placed within 24 inches of the foundation that does not produce a spray of water above the ground.

-Regulations within the Town of Pantego's Water Management Plan (adopted via Ordinance 2011-625) apply to all locations — regardless of zoning — and are enforced by a system of warnings and fines for unaddressed or otherwise repeated violations.
+Year-round regulations within the Town of Pantego's Water Resource Management Plan (adopted via Ordinance 11-652) apply to all locations — regardless of zoning — and are enforced by a system of warnings and fines for unaddressed or otherwise repeated violations.

 Watering during the heat of the day can result in more than half of the water being lost to evaporation.
 Watering during the early morning is optimal as it minimizes evaporation and is less likely than late-night watering to allow for fungal growth.